gyecli/cs454_a3/README.txt

 ********************************************************************************************
 ********************************************************************************************
-How to compile:  (TODO)
+How to compile:

-	Type the following command to compile
+	Type the following command to compile the librpc.a lib and binder

-		"make all"
-	and then the screen should show the following:
-		"gcc -o stringServer stringServer.c
+		make

+	Then you can use

-		 g++ stringClient.cpp -lpthread -o stringClient"
+	    g++ -L. client.o -lrpc -o client -lpthread

+	to link librpc.a with client.oto produce the binary file for client.
+The only difference of this line of command with the original one provoidede in the lab description is that, we use the -lpthread flag to explicitly link with pthread's lib to make sure the linking works on linux.student.cs machines.

+	You can use

+	    g++ -L. server_functions.o server_function_skels.o server.o -lrpc -o server -lpthread

+	to produce the binary code for server, which also has the flag -lpthread.

 ********************************************************************************************